PCHS hockey: New opponent, same beatdown

 "It felt great out there," Mayo said afterwards.
 "We’re getting a nice feel for where each other will be when we enter the offensive zone."

 Juniors Mayo and Hanskat were paired together last season, but Sederman is new this year and has fit right in.
 Sederman, a senior, is currently tied for fifth in the Utah High School Hockey Southern Division scoring statistics with 13 points, Mayo is tied for eighth with 11 points, and Hanskat is 10th with 10 points.
+The trio is leading the Miners.
+As a testament to the team’s rotating line production, Park City has six of the top 20 points leaders in the division, whereas powers Bingham and Timpanogos only have one player and three players in the top 20, respectively.

 Monday night, Hanskat got the Miners off quickly, scoring on a pass from Mayo just 55 seconds into the game.
 It was another four minutes before the next goal, by sophomore Will Radovan from freshman Sam Amidon (playing up for an injured Masquelier) at the 5:01 mark.